prahladyeri/curated-lists/lists/programming.md

 - [Code Project](https://www.codeproject.com/) - If you are into C#/VB.NET, this site is for you.
 - [GeeksForGeeks](https://www.geeksforgeeks.org/) - Yet another social coding and discussion site, quite reputed and popular in programming circles.
 - [Hashnode](https://hashnode.com/) - Yet another discussion site where you can make blog posts, adding to the diverse geek culture.
-- [Dzone](https://dzone.com/) - Yet another portal where coders can write articles and have discussions with other coders.
-They also provide you with [refcardz](https://dzone.com/refcardz) for programming languages and frameworks which are nothing but mind-blowing infographic PDFs to help you with learning and recall.
+- [Dzone](https://dzone.com/) - They have programming articles and also [refcardz](https://dzone.com/refcardz) or infographic PDFs to help you with learning and recall.
 - [AnandTech Forums](https://forums.anandtech.com/)
 - [Lazarus IDE \(FreePascal\) community forum](https://forum.lazarus.freepascal.org/)
 - [Hackr.io](https://hackr.io/blog) - Insightful articles by the Hackr programming and Design community.